Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/subscriber.md

-# ROS-Unity Integration Subscriber
+# ROS–Unity Integration Subscriber

 Create a simple Unity scene which subscribes to a [ROS topic](http://wiki.ros.org/ROS/Tutorials/UnderstandingTopics#ROS_Topics) to change the colour of a game object.

 **NOTE:** If following from [Publisher](publisher.md) tutorial proceed to [Setting Up Unity Scene](subscriber.md#setting-up-unity-scene) step.

 ## Setting Up ROS
-- Follow the [ROS-Unity Initial Setup](setup.md) guide.
-(You can skip this if you already did it during the [ROS-Unity Integration Publisher](publisher.md) tutorial.)
+- Follow the [ROS–Unity Initial Setup](setup.md) guide.
+(You can skip this if you already did it during the [ROS–Unity Integration Publisher](publisher.md) tutorial.)

 ## Setting Up Unity Scene
 - Generate the C# code for `UnityColor` message by going to `RosMessageGeneration` -> `AutoGenerateMessages` -> `Single Message...`